 All batteries must be protected with technology appropriate to the chemistry used.
-Battery protection test report must be submitted to ASC Headquarters as part of the Vehicle Design Report by the date indicated in Reg.
+The battery protection test report must be submitted to ASC Headquarters as part of the Vehicle Design Report by the date indicated in Reg.
 4.3.A.2.
 The tech report must document the design approach used with respect to Reg.
 8.3 including the following information:

-- 5.2.E.1 Battery Approval Forms for each battery type - 5.2.E.2 Battery pack configuration including cells per module, modules per strings, strings in parallel, and total cell count - 5.2.E.3 Over temperature set points (charge and discharge if different) for each battery type - 5.2.E.4 Under voltage set point for each battery type - 5.2.E.5 Over voltage set point for each battery type - 5.2.E.6 Over current set point for each battery type - 5.2.E.7 Block diagram for BPS for each battery type - 5.2.E.8 Description of how the BPS will operate for each battery type. - 5.2.E.9 How firmware or settings will be rendered static and un-modifiable after inspection (i.e. sealed in battery enclosure)
+- 5.2.E.1 Battery Approval Forms for each battery type - 5.2.E.2 Battery pack configuration including cells per module, modules per strings, strings in parallel, and total cell count - 5.2.E.3 Over temperature set points (charge and discharge if different) for each battery type - 5.2.E.4 Under voltage set point for each battery type - 5.2.E.5 Over voltage set point for each battery type - 5.2.E.6 Over current set point for each (charge and discharge if different) battery type - 5.2.E.7 Block diagram for BPS and component within battery enclosures for each battery type - 5.2.E.8 Description of how the BPS will operate for start-up and fault conditions for each battery type. - 5.2.E.9 How firmware or settings will be rendered static and un-modifiable after inspection (i.e. sealed in battery enclosure) - 5.2.E.10 Describe function of driver dash and BPS fault indicator strobe for External Cutoff switch, ref.
+Reg.
+8.6.C